How CIOs Can Avoid Six Big Data Fails

 06/20/2017 by Jaime D’Agord Modernization - Analytics

-Here are six of the crucial failures that prevent organizations from having a successful analytic platform:
+Here are six of the crucial failures that prevent organizations from having a successful analytics platform:

 It’s easy to see a product via sales pitch or demonstration and get excited about the possibilities.
-This is where key stakeholders need to take a good look throughout their organization and see what is best for the company before buying in.
+Key stakeholders need to take a good look throughout their business and determine the best solution for the company before investing.

 You should also consider what resources are available to implement the solution as desired.
-If those skill sets can’t be found or used, then extra hiring or contracting will be necessary.
+If those skill sets can’t be found or used, then extra hiring or contracting is a good solution.
 When this happens, further analysis is needed to find a reliable firm to assist with your big data needs.
-At Zencos, we were able to consult and support Peak Health Solutions in building a SAS-based analytics application to track Medicare Plan performance.

-Here it is imperative that IT and the respective business department be on board for a successful big data project.
+Here IT and the respective business department must be on board for a successful analytics project.
 Directors and managers on the business and IT sides have to understand the time and effort it will take their employees to implement and acclimate to the new technology.

 Getting the correct training and support for the new big data tools is crucial to success as well.
 No matter how clean and great a tool looks on the front end, it can still be a nightmare to develop behind the scenes.

 Updating systems, replacing old ones, and bringing in outside data sources are all ways that data can arrive in a data warehouse.
-In addition, each system or source had someone handling that data in his or her own way.
+Also, each system or source had someone handling that data in his or her way.
 When all of these parts combine, they can lead to numerous problems if things aren’t mapped out correctly from the beginning.

 These new tools are also Web-based solutions offering better graphical capabilities compared to traditional MS office products.
-For example, SAS Visual Analytics has geographic objects built in that can give you a mapped view of any data point as long as you have corresponding location information (lat/long or address) for each record.
-You can also create various controls and interactions for each report that allow users to filter the data instantaneously.
+SAS Visual Analytics has integrated geographic objects.
+These visualizations give you a mapped view of any data point using your location data.
+You can also create various controls and interactions for each report that allows users to filter the data instantaneously.

-By making the jump to a data discovery tool, organizations are able to access their reporting from anywhere, have current data, and use better visual representations of their company’s data all from one tool.
+By making the jump to a data discovery tool, organizations can access their reporting from anywhere, have current data, and use better visual representations of their company’s data all from one tool.